David E. Dismukes, Ph.D., Consulting Economist

 nicolasalvarez@acadianconsulting.com

-Nicolas Alvarez is a skilled research analyst with experience in financial analysis, econometric modeling, and data science.
-He has contributed with preparation and analysis of cost-of-service studies, cost benefit analysis and rate designs in a range of topics in natural gas and electric regulation.
-Currently, he works on quantitative analysis supporting ACG’s testimonies and reports.
+Nicolas Alvarez is a skilled research analyst with extensive experience in financial analysis, econometric modeling, and data science.
+He has contributed with preparation and analysis of economic impact studies, affordability studies, cost-benefit analysis, cost-of-service studies, and rate designs in a range of regulatory proceedings.

-Mr. Alvarez holds a B.S. in Agribusiness Management from Zamorano University and an M.S. in Agricultural Economics from Louisiana State University.
+Mr. Alvarez holds a Bachelor of Science degree in Agribusiness Management from Zamorano University and a Master of Science degree in Agricultural Economics from Louisiana State University.

 Taylor Deshotels, senior Research Analyst